w3c/wot-ngsi-ld/examples/onboarding.md

 Ideally (although not strictly necessary for this use case) it would be possible to re-export ("expose") WoT TDs in such as way that they can be read ("consumed") by other systems via the NGSI-LD API.

-## Use with NGSI-LD Systems to connect to External IoT Devices and Services
+## Stakeholder Details
+To do

+## Feature Details
+Summary: Import WoT TDs into a NGSI-LD CIM System

 One use case for the use of WoT TDs with NGSI-LD-based systems is to import (in WoT terminology, "consume") WoT TDs in order to obtain information to access external Things.
 This can be used to "onboard" a device or service (make it accessible from) such a system.
 Once the information is stored in an NGSI-LD CIM as linked data, it can be accessed by other systems using NGSI-LD-defined APIs.

+## Design Alternatives
-This could be done in three ways:
+The objective could be implemented in (at least) three ways:
 1. A WoT TD, being Linked Data, could be imported directly into an NGSI-LD RDF graph.
 2. A WoT TD could be translated into NGSI-LD defined entities in the graph.
 3. A WoT TD could be used to "annotate" entities in an NGSI-LD graph.